gold mines in india

 2. Mining Methods

-Underground Mining: Used in deeper deposits, this method involves creating tunnels to access gold ore.
+Underground Mining: This method uses deeper deposits to create tunnels to access gold ore.
 Techniques include:

 • Cut-and-Fill Stoping: Removing ore in horizontal slices, filling the space with waste material.